Go from seeding to knockout to readout in days

 CRISPR-Ready ioGlutamatergic Neurons express neuron-specific markers

-CRISPR-Ready ioGlutamatergic Neurons demonstrate gene expression of neuronal-specific and glutamatergic-specific markers following reprogramming
+CRISPR-Ready ioGlutamatergic Neurons demonstrate gene expression of neuronal-specific and glutamatergic-specific markers following deterministic programming

 Industry leading seeding density